Frog: Call

 The call or croak of a frog is unique to its species.
 Frogs create this sound by passing air through the larynx in the throat.
 In most calling frogs, the sound is amplified by one or more vocal sacs, membranes of skin under the throat or on the corner of the mouth, that distend during the amplification of the call.
 Some frog calls are so loud that they can be heard up to a mile (1.6 km) away.
 Additionally, some species have been found to use man-made structures such as drain pipes for artificial amplification of their call.
-The coastal tailed frog (Ascaphus truei) lives in mountain streams in North America and does not vocalize.
+The coastal tailed frog (Ascaphus truei) lives in mountain streams in North America and does not vocalise.

 The main function of calling is for male frogs to attract mates.
 Males may call individually or there may be a chorus of sound where numerous males have converged on breeding sites.
 In many frog species, such as the common tree frog (Polypedates leucomystax), females reply to males' calls, which acts to reinforce reproductive activity in a breeding colony.
 Female frogs prefer males that produce sounds of greater intensity and lower frequency, attributes that stand out in a crowd.
 The rationale for this is thought to be that by demonstrating his prowess, the male shows his fitness to produce superior offspring.

 A different call is emitted by a male frog or unreceptive female when mounted by another male.
 This is a distinct chirruping sound and is accompanied by a vibration of the body.
 Tree frogs and some non-aquatic species have a rain call that they make on the basis of humidity cues prior to a shower.
 Many species also have a territorial call that is used to drive away other males.
 All of these calls are emitted with the mouth of the frog closed.
 A distress call, emitted by some frogs when they are in danger, is produced with the mouth open resulting in a higher-pitched call.
 It is typically used when the frog has been grabbed by a predator and may serve to distract or disorient the attacker so that it releases the frog.

 Many species of frog have deep calls.
 The croak of the American bullfrog (Rana catesbiana) is sometimes written as "jug o' rum".
 The Pacific tree frog (Pseudacris regilla) produces the onomatopoeic "ribbit" often heard in films.
 Other renderings of frog calls into speech include "brekekekex koax koax", the call of the marsh frog (Pelophylax ridibundus) in The Frogs, an Ancient Greek comic drama by Aristophanes.
 The calls of the Concave-eared torrent frog (Amolops tormotus) are unusual in many aspects.
 The males are notable for their varieties of calls where upward and downward frequency modulations take place.
 When they communicate, they produce calls that fall in the ultrasound frequency range.
 The last aspect that makes this species of frog's calls unusual is that nonlinear acoustic phenomena are important components in their acoustic signals.